m3t4f1v3/ebbvn/example_script.md

 <!-- By default, left sprite is at 0,0, right sprite is at 1024, 0, both have a scale of 700, 1000 -->
 right sprite translates to 700, 0
 right sprite scales to 100, 100
-Character 1 changes into Nanjo.png
+Character 1 changes into ed/Nanjo.png

 Character 1: You decided to go to the forest.

 <!-- this move will NOT carry over the transforms -->

 Character 1 moves to the left
-Left sprite rotates by -45 deg
+Left sprite rotates to -45 deg

-bgm nothingisbutwhatisnot.mp3 plays from 10 sec
+bgm ed/nothingisbutwhatisnot.mp3 plays from 10 sec
 wait for click
 clear sprites

 hide textbox
-fullscreen effect show Image sprites/Ed.png pause for 1 sec
+fullscreen effect show Image sprites/ed/Ed.png pause for 1 sec
 <!-- no support for 1 min 1 hour etc, this just tells you what the units are -->
 show textbox
-fullscreen effect hide Image sprites/Ed.png fullscreen effect show Image backgrounds/Metaworld.png at 100 100 sized 500 500
+fullscreen effect hide Image sprites/ed/Ed.png fullscreen effect show Image backgrounds/Metaworld.png at 100 100 sized 500 500
 fullscreen effect show YakuzaRadial pause for 1 sec